 Ruby and I shared neopagan leanings.
 For me this was an after effect of majoring in Comparative Mythology and some mostly benign magical thinking that engendered.
 We celebrated a few cross quarter days by having folks over for potluck dinners with silly solemn seasonal recitations.
 We even went to the Camlann ren faire joint in Carnation for a medieval feast once.
 That's as close as I ever need to get to the SCA, thank you very much.
 A subscription to Parabola was more my style.

 Tigers Lily and Lulu.
-Ruby's household included two cats, sorta: Tiger Lily and her daughter Tiger Lulu, both gray tabbies.
+Ruby's household sort of included two cats: Tiger Lily and her daughter Tiger Lulu, both gray tabbies.
 They had belonged to a previous housemate who just moved out and left them.
-Ruby wasn't much interested in the cats, so they had gone feral.
+Ruby wasn't interested in the cats, so they had gone feral.
 But there was a cat door into the garage, and Ruby put dry food out for them regularly.
-I loved sharing my flat with the cats I adopted in Tallahassee, so I was fascinated by the two feral Tigers.
+I loved sharing my flat with the cats I adopted in Tallahassee.
+I was fascinated by the two feral Tigers.
 I started feeding and hanging out with them in the garage.
 At first they ran out when they saw me there, but hunger got the better of them and they got used to me.
 During the time I lived with Ruby I was able to redomesticate Tiger Lily.
 I was even making a little progress with Tiger Lulu, who'd been abandoned as a kitten so had never really been domestic.
 Tiger Lily was extravagantly affectionate with me.
 She liked to hang out on my chest when I would lie down and nuzzle my face, giving me sandpapery little cat kisses.
 Even better, every now and then she would reach her head up and ever so gently bite me on the nose, a love bite if ever there was one.
 Just melted my heart.

 Walking papers.
 Ruby wanted us to get married.
 I was touched by her devotion but I always thought marriage wasn't the right thing for me.
 I was right, it wasn't.
 I had to find that out the hard way.
 But not with Ruby.
 I didn't rise to the occasion, and soon after that she handed me my walking papers; it was all or nothing for her.
 Luckily Keith now had an opening in his house.
 But I loved my time with Ruby in Bridle Trails; there was a lot of richness packed into those few months.
 And lo and behold Tiger Lily came with me to Keith's house.
+She lived with me until I got eclipsed by marriage, dying the day before my wedding.

 Coda.
 The Bridle Trails tale has an odd little coda.
 Ruby and I had made a plan to start taking partner dance lessons shortly before our breakup.
 Ruby was not one to back out of anything, so despite being broken up we took Swing 1 with Walter and Nancyanna Dill in June 1992.
 It was awkward being together, but we toughed it out through the full six weeks of class.
 Ruby disappeared from dance after that, but I was well and truly launched.